Ileha/Autofac2ZenjectLikeBridge/README.md

     .ByFunction(subcontainerBuilder =>
     {
         // Register service in the subcontainer
-        // registred type should match type in RegisterFactoryFromSubScope subcontainerBuilder
+        // registered type should match type in RegisterFactoryFromSubScope subcontainerBuilder
             .RegisterType<Iinstance>()
             .SingleInstance();